 Applicants must have consulted with a team of scholarly advisers in the humanities to develop the humanities themes, subjects, and ideas that the film(s) will explore.
 The humanities scholars must provide diverse perspectives, and incorporate a range of scholarly ideas and approaches.

 Begin by reading the notice of funding opportunity to ensure you understand the expectations and restrictions for projects delivered under this grant and are prepared to write the most effective application.

 Samples of successful Short Documentaries narratives are not available, but you can review sample narratives from a related program, Media Projects, on the Development Grants program resource page or the Production Grants program resource page.

-Be sure to follow the instructions outlined in the guidelines and in the Grants.gov instructions.
+Be sure to follow the instructions outlined in the Notice of Funding Opportunity and in the Grants.gov instructions.

 You will receive a confirmation from Grants.gov when you've successfully submitted your application.

 After you submit your application, Grants.gov will send you up to five e-mail messages confirming receipt of your application.
 These messages represent different stages in the application acceptance process.
 You should verify that you have received all confirmation messages.
 Please note that email filters may send these messages to your spam or junk folder.